zhikaiong2001/tp/docs/DeveloperGuide.md

     * 3a1.
 System shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-**Use case: UC08 - Delete an interview**
+**Use case: UC09 - Delete an interview**

 **MSS**

-1. User requests to list interviews
+1. User requests to <u>list interviews (UC07)</u>
-2. System shows a list of interviews
-3. User requests to delete a specific interview in the list
+2. User requests to delete a specific interview in the list
-4. System deletes the interview
+3. System deletes the interview

     Use case ends.